Beloved Children: Imitating God's Self-Giving Love

 God's beloved children imitate their Father by walking in the self-giving love of Christ.

-2 Walk in love, even as Christ also loved us and gave himself up for us, an offering and a sacrifice to God for a sweet-smelling fragrance.
+2 and walk in love, just as Christ loved us and gave Himself up for us as a fragrant sacrificial offering to God.

 God's beloved children imitate their Father by walking in the self-giving love of Christ.